 Florida’s beach warning flag program uses flags in four colors accompanied by interpretive signs along the beach to explain the meaning of each color.
 To the extent funds are available, warning flags and interpretive signs are provided free of charge to local governments that provide public beach access.
 The communities that receive the free warning flags and interpretive signs are responsible for the installation, proper use, and maintenance of the flags and signs.

 Are flags used to warn of the presence of rip currents?

 The beach flags provide general warnings about overall surf conditions and do not specifically advise the public of the presence of rip currents.
-However increasing awareness of natural conditions which pose a significant risk at the beach, such as rip currents, is a critical element to improve public safety.
-Therefore in addition to this warning system, the FCMP also distributes rip current educational signs to local governments and public parks in the state of Florida free of charge.
-Since 2004 FCMP has distributed these comprehensive national signs that were developed through the combined efforts of the National Oceanic and Atmospheric Administration’s National Weather Service (NWS) and SeaGrant, and the USLA.
+However, increased awareness of natural conditions that pose a significant risk at the beach, such as rip currents, is a critical element to improve public safety.
+Therefore, in addition to this warning system, the FCMP also distributes rip current educational signs to local governments and public parks in the state of Florida free of charge.
+Since 2004, FCMP has distributed these comprehensive national signs that were developed through the combined efforts of the National Oceanic and Atmospheric Administration’s National Weather Service (NWS) and SeaGrant, and the USLA.
 To further your understanding on the dynamics and dangers of rip currents, FCMP encourages you to consult the professional advice provided by the NWS and the USLA.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.